brenneradam/final_project_5001/README.md

 ## Guide
 How do we run your project?
 What should we do to see it in action? - Note this isn't installing, this is actual use of the project..
 If it is a website, you can point towards the gui, use screenshots, etc talking about features.

-To run the project, you will need to execute blackjack.py at the command line
+To run the project, you will need to execute blackjack.py at the command line.

 ```console
 python3 ./blackjack.py